Fifth Avenue/53rd Street station

 Fifth Avenue/53rd Street was opened in 1933 as part of the Independent Subway System's (IND) Queens Boulevard Line.
 It contains two side platforms on separate levels: southbound trains to Lower Manhattan use the upper level, while northbound trains to Queens use the lower level.
 The station was renovated in the 1980s as part of the Metropolitan Transportation Authority's Culture Stations program and was rebuilt with displays showing information about the cultural institutions in the area.
 Further improvements to the station were proposed in the 2010s.

 History

-Opening
+Opening and early years

 The Queens Boulevard Line was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens, with a stop at Fifth Avenue.
 The line was first proposed in 1925.
 Bids for the 53rd Street subway tunnel were received in October 1926, and work started in April 1927.
 The 53rd Street Tunnel was fully excavated between Queens and Manhattan in January 1929.